 I loved the freedom of riding my horse through the untamed landscape with a very special Native American friend.
 She taught me many fascinating ways to use wild plants as food and medicine.
 Most of our rides consisted of searching for delicious huckleberries, thimbleberries, currants, wild strawberries and puffball mushrooms yum!!
 I never needed to pack a lunch all you had to do is know where to look!
 Wild animals where everywhere...so on one of my adventures while picking huckleberries a family of berry-loving black bears decided to join us!
 Neither myself, or my pony, liked this encounter and since momma bear growled GET OUT we respectfully dropped our berries and hightailed it out of there!

 NATURE'S HAPPY PLACE

 Nature and spirituality have always gone hand in hand for me.
 I find that the outdoors makes it easy to be my childhood self, a place of a calm and rejuvenation for both mind and body.
-One of my earliest memories of using nature for refuge and meditation was when I would sit with my dog Ginger next to a little stream on our property and watch how the water would flow over the hundreds of colorful rocks that sparkled with gold flecks of iron pyrite (also known as fool’s gold).
+One of my earliest memories of using nature for refuge and meditation was when I would sit with my dog Ginger next to a little stream on our farm and watch how the water would flow over the hundreds of colorful rocks that sparkled with gold flecks of iron pyrite (also known as fool’s gold).
 The calming effect of the stream and the warmth of my dog cuddled up close to me was like a big loving hug from nature.
 I call this my happy place.